steadylearner/chatgpt/blogs/How to make Rust Desktop App with Egui and ChatGPT.md

 }
 ```

-Here, we handle show some error message when there was some issues or user input is empty with description.
+Here, we show some error messages when there are some issues or user input is empty etc with description.

-When user use a proper prompt, the app requests an image url with this part.
+When user use a proper prompt with input, the app requests an image url with this part.

 ```rs
 tokio::task::spawn(async move {